Gubaer/josm-scripting-plugin/docs/v2/manipulate-data.md

 ## Primitives and datasets

-JOSM manages interconnected primitives in [DataSet]{:target="apidoc"}, a kind of container for nodes, ways, and relations.
+JOSM manages interconnected primitives in a [DataSet]{:target="apidoc"}, a kind of container for nodes, ways, and relations.
 A primitive doesn't have to belong to a dataset, but if it does, it can belong to at most one dataset.
 The dataset is said to be its **parent**.